Click on any of the questions below for additional information.

 I have an allergy to Peanuts and Soy.
 Do any of your products contain these ingredients?

 Our fries and chicken are no longer fried in Peanut Oil.
 We now use a canola oil blend that is trans fat free.
 We do, however, have menu offerings that contain peanuts and other foods may come in contact with peanuts.
 Please let the cashier know of your allergy and we will take special caution and measures to ensure your food does not come in contact with peanuts.The only soy item that we carry is soy milk that you may substitute for our coffee beverages.

 No, it is not fried.
 We cook our waffles in waffle irons.
 The only items that are fried are the chicken breast for our Chicken and Waffles and our Waffle Fries.

 What are waffle fries?

 Waffle fries are criss cut fries made from Idaho potatoes.
 They are simply fried and seasoned with salt and pepper.

 It’s not misspelled!
 Before Bruxië came along in Orange the restaurant was called Dairy Treet.
 It was established in 1949 and was the oldest hamburger stand in Orange.
 They offered burgers, fries, and soft serve ice cream.
 This portion of our menu is a tribute to “Dairy Treet”.

 Do you have nutritional facts for your menu/waffles?

-Unfortunately, we do not have nutritional facts for any of our menu items at this time.
-The waffle itself, however, is no more calories than your average hamburger bun!
+Unfortunately, we do not have complete nutritional facts for our menu items at this time.
+The waffle itself, however, is approximately 250 calories – about the equivalent to two slices of bread!